 You might also fill shelves, check stock or work on a customer service desk, depending on what type of store you work in.

 You would lead a team to make and serve tasty food to people at schools, in hospitals or at events like a conferences or weddings.

 You would work with chefs and catering assistants to plan the menus for meals.
 You would motivate the team of kitchen and serving staff so they provide a good service.

 You would plan your budget so you can make good food that people want to eat without overspending on ingredients or wages.

 If you manage a team in a restaurant or cafe you’d also need to price your food and drinks so people will buy them but you still make a profit.

-You’d be responsible for making sure your service meets health and safety, food hygiene and nutritional regulations.
+You would be responsible for making sure your service meets health and safety, food hygiene and nutritional regulations.

-You’d prepare food using a variety of cooking methods.
+You would prepare food using a variety of cooking methods.
 Creativity and imagination would help you present your food attractively.